chatmail/provider-db/_providers/web.de.md

 website: https://web.de
 ---

-To use your web.de email address with Delta Chat you have to enable IMAP access.
+To use your web.de email address you have to enable IMAP access.
 Please see [web.de's own article on how to do that](https://hilfe.web.de/pop-imap/einschalten.html).

-Afterwards you can use Delta Chat with your web.de email address and the newly created password.
+Afterwards you can use your web.de email address and the newly created password.

 ## Disable 3-Way Spam Protection

-If the 3-Way Spam Protection is enabled in the web.de settings, Delta Chat won't work as expected, as all emails by unknown contacts will be moved to the "Unbekannt" folder instead of the Inbox.
+If the 3-Way Spam Protection is enabled in the web.de settings, things won't work as expected, as all emails by unknown contacts will be moved to the "Unbekannt" folder instead of the Inbox.